 UKIM has worked internationally to support refugees for over 50 years, making a difference through the charitable donations of generous donors.
 Our Winter Appeal offers direct assistance to Syrian and Rohingya refugees, supplying them with life-saving supplies and necessities during the coldest months.
 Leveraging this experience, our team explain exactly what refugees must endure during winter.

 Healthcare is a fundamental part of life and even more important over the winter period when illnesses are rife.
 During winter, cases of flu and colds greatly increase, even amongst non-refugees.
 Therefore, refugees are even more likely to suffer from illness because of the lack of shelter and often, for the most vulnerable people, a small sickness can lead to much greater suffering.
 We must protect refugees this winter by giving them access to better healthcare.

-This becomes a vicious cycle, as families become sick and unable to support themselves, causing them to contract further illnesses which can quickly deteriorate, potentially leading to death.
-This is a major reason why the UKIM team strive to not just provide warm blankets but also emergency healthcare.
+This becomes a vicious cycle as families become sick and unable to support themselves, causing them to contract further illnesses, which can quickly deteriorate, potentially leading to death.
+This is a major reason why the UKIM team strive to provide not just warm blankets but also emergency healthcare.
 Without this vital support, vulnerable refugee families can find themselves between a rock and a hard place – unable to support themselves and so falling deeper into the sickness and suffering caused by cold weather.

 Many refugees have only the clothes on their backs.
 In countries that are often hot and dry, this can be a killer when winter arrives.
 This lack of appropriate clothing leads to refugees wearing torn, thin, or ragged apparel that does little to keep out the elements.
 Ultimately, this results in the same risks as missing shelter and healthcare – an increased risk of contracting preventable diseases that can spread quickly and cripple an already struggling migrant family.

 Blankets, warm clothes, gloves and shoes are all essential for keeping the elements out and the extremities warm, which is why we incorporate them into our Winter Survival Packs.
-Thousands of refugees are reliant on this support to stay strong, healthy and determined in their struggle to survive.
+Thousands of refugees are reliant on this support to stay strong, healthy, and determined in their struggle to survive.

 Refugees are often forced to ask for assistance during winter, which can feel humiliating and demoralising, particularly when they are turned away.
 This rejection occurs more regularly during the winter months, as families are forced to prioritise their own household, rationing what they do have to ensure there is enough to feed the whole family.
 In turn, vulnerable people end up left in the cold with nothing to eat and little hope of surviving.

-Food packs grant these people life-saving sustenance that not only keeps them fed, but also allows caregivers to grow in strength and rebuild their lives.
+Food packs grant these people life-saving sustenance that not only keeps them fed but also allows caregivers to grow in strength and rebuild their lives.
 For struggling migrant families, there are few struggles as important as staying fed.